The Man Who Shook the Hand of Vicente Fernandez

-The Man Who Shook the Hand of Vicente Fernandez is a 2012 American Western film starring Ernest Borgnine.
-It was the final film in which Borgnine starred.
-The film was written and directed by Elia Petridis.
+The Man Who Shook the Hand of Vicente Fernandez is a 2012 American Western film written and directed by Elia Petridis, and starring Ernest Borgnine in his final role.

 Plot

 A retired radio disc jockey/actor (Ernest Borgnine) is forced to enter a nursing home, where he unexpectedly finds the respect and acclaim that eluded him throughout his long career.